Bosque de Fray Jorge National Park: Geography

 The park also includes a large number of smaller animals, as common degu, chinchilla and foxes.
 Many different kinds of birds live in the park, such as the Chilean tinamou (Nothoprocta perdicaria) and the long-tailed meadowlark (Sturnella loyca).

 History

 The place where today the Fray Jorge National Park is located was discovered in 1627 by a priest of the Franciscan order, who, due to a lack of timber in the area, set out to search for it with the help of some mules.
 After "miraculously" finding it at this location, he brought back some timber and used it to build part of the bell tower of the Church of San Francisco in La Serena.

-The Bosque de Fray Jorge national park was created in 1941 and is administered by the Chilean forest authority CONAF.
+The Bosque de Fray Jorge National Park was established in 1941 and is administered by the Chilean forest authority CONAF.
 UNESCO incorporated the national park as a biosphere reservation in 1977.